-Become a WhatWorks® Member and get access to all research resources.
+Become a WhatWorks® Member and gain access to all research resources.

 See our Membership FAQs

-David Mallon, Vice President, Research
+David Mallon, Head of Research

 Go to top

-Stacia Sherman Garr, Lead Analyst, Talent Management
+Stacia Sherman Garr, Vice President, Talent Management Research

-Katherine Jones, Lead Analyst, HCM Technology
+Katherine Jones, Vice President, HCM Technology Research

-Jones is a member of the HRIS Advisory Institute Board, the HCI Research Advisory Board, and a frequent contributor to many forums concerning workforce management and talent acquisition.
-She has written widely on many areas of talent management, technology and business practices, with over 300 works published to date.
+Katherine Jones, Ph.D., covers the underlying HCM technologies and services that support the management of a global workforce.
+Prior to joining Bersin by Deloitte, she was director of marketing for NetSuite, Inc. Previously, she was a research director at the Aberdeen Group where she established Aberdeen’s Human Capital Management practice, focusing on research and consulting services in HR, talent acquisition, workforce management, ERP, and mid-market companies.
+She has written widely on many areas of talent management, technology and business practices, with more than 300 works published to date.
 Prior to a high technology career, Jones was a university dean, involved in academic administration, research, and teaching.
 Jones is a frequent speaker and is widely published in the U.S. and abroad.
-She has a Master and Doctorate degree from Cornell University.
+She has a master of arts and a doctorate degree from Cornell University.

 Go to top

 Karen O ‘Leonard has directed primary research and industry studies for Bersin since 2002.
-She is the author of the Factbook series, which include annual studies on each of our five core practices - human resources, leadership development, learning & development, talent acquisition and talent management.
-Prior to joining Bersin, O'Leonard spent 15 years in research, product management, and corporate strategy for Silicon Valley companies such as Apple, Sun Microsystems, and eBay.
+She is the author of the Factbook series, which include ongoing benchmarking studies in Human Resources, Leadership Development, Learning & Development, and Talent Acquisition.
+Her more recent work involves studies on leadership development practices in China.
+In addition to her research, Karen is responsible for establishing and directing standards for our core research methodologies, including method selection, survey creation and scientifically-validated data analysis.
+In this role, Karen ensures high quality of research throughout the company.
+Prior to joining Bersin, Karen spent 15 years in research, product management, and corporate strategy for Silicon Valley companies such as Apple, Sun Microsystems, and eBay.
 She brings a solid background in statistics, research design, and methodology, together with a keen understanding of business issues, to her work at Bersin.